Indian natural history: Colonial period

-The East India Company was quick to note the interest in natural curiosities and set up the first museum.
+With cabinets of curiosity already popular in European homes, trade and movement of natural history specimens around the world grew with the growth of shipping.
+The East India Company was quick to note the interest in natural curiosities and set up the first museum in London.
 The collections grew rapidly.
+With the establishment of colonies in India, there were also attempts to set up menageries in India.
+An early attempt was the Barrackpore menagerie established by Richard Wellesley in 1801 through the Institution for Promoting the Natural History of India.

-The Indian Civil Services brought many British naturalists to India.
+The Indian Civil Services, whose selection procedure included tests in the knowledge of botany, zoology and geology, brought many British naturalists to India.
 Some collected species on behalf of British and other European naturalists and museums, while others carried out their studies entirely on their own.
 Historians have linked the birth of museums to colonialism.
 These massive collections and their documentation led to the production of numerous works including The Fauna of British India, Including Ceylon and Burma series.

 The earliest effort to document the fauna of India was perhaps that of Thomas Hardwicke (1755–1835), a military officer in India who hired local artists to produce a huge collection of illustrations of Indian animals.
 This was subsequently studied by John Edward Gray (1800–1875) and led to the publication of Illustrations of Indian zoology: chiefly selected from the collection of Major-General Hardwicke and consisted of 202 colour plates.

 A large and growing number of naturalists with an interest in sharing observations led to the founding of the Bombay Natural History Society in 1883.

 During this era many Indian princes also took to large scale hunting and together with British hunters, many species of wildlife were hunted to near extinction while some species such as the Cheetah became extinct.